intelligence38000/android-docs/src/pages/java/overview/directions.md

 ## Handling the response

 You can access the Directions API's response inside of the `onResponse` callback.
-The callback is a Retrofit callback, similar to all of the Mapbox Java SDK's other API calls.
+The callback is a Retrofit callback, like all the Mapbox Java SDK's other API calls.

 The response object will include: